sass/sass/proposal/package-importer.d.ts.md

    3. `index` file at package root, resolved for file extensions and partials.

-4. If there is a subpath, resolve that path relative to the package root, and resolve for file extensions and partials
+4. If there is a subpath, resolve that path relative to the package root, and resolve for file extensions and partials.

-For library creators, the recommended method is to add a `sass` conditional export key as the first key in `package.json`.
+For library creators, the recommended method is to add a `sass` conditional export to `package.json`, with the `sass` key being the first listed condition for the exported file path.

 ```json
 {